19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 Toluene also known as Methylbenzene or Phenylmethane.

-2. The salts of the substances listed in paragraph 1 of Part II of the Third Schedule whenever the existence of such salts is possible.
+2. The salts of the substances listed in paragraph 1 whenever the existence of such salts is possible.

 [S 272/2013 wef 01/05/2013]

+[20/98]

 FOURTH SCHEDULE